Frequently Asked Questions About The Highlands at Dove Mountain

 There are several men’s, women’s, and couples 18-hole organized groups, plus men’s and women’s 9-hole groups that allow a variety of opportunities and events to participate in on a regular basis.
 Our staff of PGA Professionals will assist you with tee times and lessons.

 What about tennis and pickleball?

-We also have four pickleball courts to accommodate this fast-growing adult community sport.
+We also have eight pickleball courts to accommodate this fast-growing adult community sport.
 Our Pickleball Association already boasts over three hundred members.
 Organized and open play times are both available.

 Are you close to hiking and walking trails?

 And speaking of things to do, one of the largest clubs within the community is the Hiking Club.
 A home at The Highlands at Dove Mountain provides proximity to excellent hiking opportunities.
 Whether you are an experienced hiker or a beginner, you will find hikes and people to hike with in our Hiking Club.
 And just steps from your home, Wild Burro Canyon awaits you with over 30 miles of hiking trails, and more being developed.
 There are also walking trails up and down Dove Mountain Boulevard.
 The Highlands Hiking Club has over three hundred members and offers 35-40 hikes each month during the primary hiking season.